 Beautiful Wisconsin.
-Where else could you go where cheese curds flow like milk and honey and the badger is a symbol found on every street corner.
-We got the joy of exploring this delightful small city for a few days while traveling for business.
-This was also the first big trip we took with our four-month old daughter , which posed some interesting experiences.
-Here is how we spent our 48 in Madison and what we recommend you check out while visiting.
+Where else could you go where cheese curds flow like milk and honey and the badger is a mascot found on every street corner.
+We got the joy of exploring this delightful small city for 48 a few days while traveling for business.
+This was also the first big trip we took with our four-month-old daughter, which posed some interesting experiences.
+Here is how we spent our 48 hours in Madison Wisconsin and what we recommend you check out while visiting.

 EAT ALL THE CHEESE CURDS!!!

 These crispy little nuggets of oozy cheesy goodness will have you contemplating what the acceptable number of pant sizes one can go up in during one trip.
 I highly recommend sampling them at many locations and making it your personal mission to find the best cheese curds in the city.
-In our pursuit we popped into Great Dane Pub and Brewing Company to catch the Bengal/ Green Bay game and scored us some amazing cheese curds.
+In our pursuit, we popped into Great Dane Pub and Brewing Company to catch the Bengal/ Green Bay game and scored us some amazing cheese curds.
 Even the baby was wanting to get her hands on these tempting curds of glory.
-We also tried them at the Wisconsin Brewing Co. , but in the words of Shania Twain…”that don’t impress me much.”
-Go elsewhere for your food and drinks, there are tons of great places to eat at in this city.
+We also tried them at the Wisconsin Brewing Co., but in the words of Shania Twain…” that don’t impress me much.”
+Go elsewhere for your food and drinks, there are tons of great places to eat in this city.

 Speaking of great places to eat I would recommend Tempest Oyster Bar.
-Peering behind the curtain you will feel like you entered a luxurious beach side lounge.
-This modern, sleek seafaring restaurant will satisfy even the most salty sea-captain. http://www.tempestoyster.com
+Peering behind the curtain you will feel like you entered a luxurious beachside lounge.
+This modern, sleek seafaring restaurant will satisfy even the saltiest sea-captain.

 Squeeze in the Mustard Museum